Fairness Auditing with Multi-Agent Collaboration: Introduction

-Estimating the fairness of \ac{ML} models is commonly done through algorithmic audits by regulatory bodies~\cite{ng2021auditing}.
-Auditors, however, usually are not granted unrestricted access to an \ac{ML} model to protect intellectual property but instead send queries to the model and use the query responses (that is, a \textit{black-box} interaction) to detect fairness violations, biases or improper data usage.
-For instance, \cite{rastegarpanah2021auditing} proposes to study the illegal use of some profile data in the response of a model in such a query-response setup.
-Yet, as of today, an auditor performs her audit tasks on each attribute of interest sequentially, one after the other, and independent of other auditors.
-For example, when she wants to audit an \ac{ML} model that predicts whether it is safe to issue a loan~\cite{feldman2015certifying}, she begins by auditing the fairness property of the \emph{gender} attribute and then independently audits the fairness property on the \emph{race} attribute in a subsequent task.
-While collaboration in a \textit{single} task has recently been introduced in the community~\cite{AIStatsFAIR}, collaborative auditing for multiple tasks has not been studied to the best of our knowledge.
-Moreover, existing works on algorithmic audits assume that each auditor has a cap on the number of queries they can send to the platform~\citep{neiswanger2021bayesian, yan2022active, rastegarpanah2021auditing} to prevent the overloading of the service.
-Therefore, we ask the question: \emph{can auditors benefit from collaboration among individual audit tasks, e.g., by strategically constructing and sharing queries and responses}?
+As of today, an auditor performs her audit tasks on each attribute of interest sequentially, one at a time, and independently of other auditors.
+For example, if she wants to audit a bank's \ac{ML} model that predicts whether it is safe to issue a loan~\cite{feldman2015certifying}, she begins by auditing the fairness property of the \emph{gender} attribute in a first step.
+In a subsequent step, she independently audits the fairness property on the \emph{race} attribute.
+This procedure could result in a sub-efficient auditing scheme in terms of the amount of queries sent to the model.
+Instead, a coordinated --or \textit{collaborative}-- auditing scheme, in which information is shared between distinct audits, might have been more effective.
+In other words, there is an opportunity to mutualize queries, \ie through collaboration between the different agents of an auditor.
+While collaboration in a \textit{single} audit task has recently been introduced in the community~\cite{AIStatsFAIR}, to the best of our knowledge, collaborative auditing for multiple tasks has not yet been studied.
+Therefore, we pose the question: \emph{can an auditor benefit from collaboration among individual audit tasks, e.g., by strategically constructing and sharing queries and responses}?

-We answer affirmatively by studying the collaboration strategies and sampling methods of independent agents representing an auditor, each focusing on a different attribute in a common auditing process.
-More specifically, we consider settings in which agents collaborate to increase the efficiency and accuracy of the overall auditing process.
-Specifically, we consider a setting where auditors are interested in determining the \emph{\ac{DP}} of a model on specific attributes. \ac{DP} is a crucial fairness property in fairness studies~\cite {yan2022active,singh2023measures,pessach2022review}.